cloud-ark/kubeplus/details.rst

   resource/annotation-relationship: on:Pod, key:k8s.v1.cni.cncf.io/networks, value:INSTANCE.metadata.name

 This annotation-relationship annotation is defined on NetworkAttachmentDefinition CRD available from the Multus Operator.
 It defines that the relationship between a Pod and an instance of NetworkAttachmentDefinition Custom Resource instance is through the ``k8s.v1.cni.cncf.io/networks`` annotation.
-This annotation needs to be defined on a Pod and the value of the annotation is the name of the NetworkAttachmentDefinition Custom resource instance.
+This annotation needs to be defined on a Pod and the value of the annotation is the name of a NetworkAttachmentDefinition Custom resource instance.

 .. code-block:: bash